Jonny-M-Mueller/Open_ORF/README.md

 The scripts are intended for use with a unix shell.
 Keep the files 'Fragmentize.sh' and the file 'ORF_finder_v2' in the same directory.
 Use a FASTA file as input but remove the initial line manually, line breaks and empty spaces are removed automatically.

+To generate the complementary (-) strand type in your terminal:
+./min_strander.sh 'inputfile.txt'

 To generate all ORFs of the + strand type in your terminal:
 ./ORF_finder_v2.sh 'input_file.txt'

 or